DonaldSimpson/dockerjenkins/README.md

 I'm using this to test dockerised jenkins swarm nodes

-With docker-latest installed and running you can build it like this:
+With docker installed and the git repo checked out to the current directory, you can build this image like this:

 docker build -t donaldsimpson/dockerjenkins .

-or pull it from docker hub like this:
+or pull the "latest" image from docker hub like this:

-docker pull donaldsimpson/dockerjenkins
+docker pull donaldsimpson/dockerjenkins:latest

 and run it with these args: